o3de/o3de.org/content/docs/userguide/ui-editor-components-dynamic.md

+description: ' Use dynamic components together with the layout components and scroll box components to display dynamic content in a game UI in &ALY;. '
+slug: ui-editor-components-dynamic
+title: Dynamic Components
+---
 # Dynamic Components<a name="ui-editor-components-dynamic"></a>

 Dynamic components work together with [ Layout](ui-editor-components-layout.md) components and the [Scroll Box](ui-editor-components-scrollbox.md) component to display dynamic content in the user interface\.